robertmartin8/PyPortfolioOpt/docs/BlackLitterman.rst

     \Omega = \tau * P \Sigma P^T

+Alternatively, we provide an implementation of Idzorek's method [1]_.
+This allows you to specify your view uncertainties as percentage confidences.
+To use this, choose ``omega="idzorek"`` and pass a list of confidences (from 0 to 1) into the ``view_confidences`` parameter.

-However, you are of course welcome to provide your own estimate.
+You are of course welcome to provide your own estimate.
 This is particularly applicable if your views are the output of some statistical model, which may also provide the view uncertainty.

 Another parameter that controls the relative weighting of the priors views is :math:`\tau`.
 There is a lot to be said about tuning